Fees and FAQ

 • Those people who had their resumes and other documents professionally written – they were in a jam because they had blown their budget and they weren’t any closer to moving out of their misery.

-So, the answer to this question: kinda, sorta, maybe.
+So, the long answer to this question: kinda, sorta, maybe.
 I don’t simply write resumes and cover letters.
 For my coaching clients, I support them in creating their marketing documents, and we collaborate to make them effective, gorgeous and amazing, but I don’t write them.

 I subscribe to a “teach a person to fish” philosophy.
 Rather than catch a fish for someone by writing one static version of a resume/cover letter, I work with my clients (after we’ve gotten clear on focus) on getting a foundation document and then I teach them how to modify it for each submission so that it demonstrates fit and their strengths shine.